archmogician/INFO201/README.md

-# INFO201P1
+# INFO201 Final Project
-Repository for our INFO 201 first project.
+Repository for our INFO 201 final project.
+Our project focuses on.....<stuff>